Afterpay's meteoric rise as a lending pioneer - NewsBreak

 November 2018: Kim Kardashian tweets about Afterpay.

-July 2019: Afterpay plans to move toward a majority independent board with an independent chair.
+July 2019: Afterpay plans to move toward a majority independent board here with an independent chair.

 March 2020: Afterpay shares tank as COVID-19 spreads and forces global lockdowns.

-August 2020: Acquires Spain-based peer Pagantis as part of its expansion plans into Europe, while announcing plans to expand service to at least four continents.
+August 2020: Acquires here Spain-based peer Pagantis as part of its expansion plans into Europe, while announcing plans here to expand service to at least four continents.

 January 2021: Tops $30 billion valuation for the first time.